 Everything in the Garden's Lovely: Discovering Empress Livia’s country retreat in Rome.

-Twenty-year-old Livia Druscilla must have considered herself lucky.
+Twenty-year-old Livia Drusilla must have considered herself lucky.
 Born in 58 BC into a wealthy noble Roman family – beautiful, intelligent, married with a son and another on the way – everything in her life was proceeding as it should to all intents and purposes.

 However destiny had other plans for her.
 Despite being six months pregnant with a second son, a chance meeting changed her life forever.
 She caught the eye of Octavian – the future Emperor Augustus (27 BC-14 AD) – who apparently fell in love with her on the spot.
 Octavian was the great-nephew and adopted son of Julius Caesar, who had appointed him his heir in his will.